Local police reports for Killeen, Harker Heights, Cove, Lampasas

 Killeen

-An arrest was made at 12:02 a.m.
-Tuesday at the intersection of East G Avenue and South 24th Street.
+Possession of marijuana was reported at 1:15 a.m.
+Sunday at the intersection of East Rancier Avenue and North Fourth Street.

-An arrest was made at 9:08 a.m.
-Tuesday at the intersection of 38th Street and Chaucer Drive.
+Driving without a license was reported at 2:05 a.m.
+Sunday at the intersection of East Fowler Avenue and Trimmier Road.

+Theft of a vehicle was reported at 3:42 a.m.
+Sunday in the 3800 block of Tiger Drive.

+Theft of one firearm was reported at 4 a.m.
+Sunday in the 700 block of Santa Rosa Drive.

-A narcotics investigation was made at 10 a.m.
-Tuesday in the 800 block of West Avenue.
+Assault was reported at 7:57 a.m.
+Sunday in the 100 block of East Rancier Avenue.

-Burglary of a vehicle was reported at 11 a.m.
-Tuesday in the 10000 block of East Veterans Memorial Boulevard.
+Burglary of a building was reported at noon Sunday in the 1000 block of North College Street.

-Assault was reported at 3 p.m.
-Tuesday in the 1600 block of Windward Drive.
+Deadly conduct and discharges of a firearm was reported at 3 p.m.
+Sunday in the 48800 block of Perez Drive.

+Possession of marijuana was reported at 4:55 p.m.
+Sunday in the 700 block of Santa Rosa Drive.

-Shoplifting was reported at 5:35 p.m.
-Tuesday in the 1400 block of Lowes Boulevard.
+Theft was reported at 5:25 p.m.
+Sunday in the 1500 block of South Forth Hood Street.

-Criminal mischief was reported at 8:30 p.m.
-Tuesday in the 500 block of West Green Avenue.
+Criminal mischief was reported at 5:30 p.m.
+Sunday in the 1200 block of Valentine Street.

+Burglary of a building was reported at 6:30 p.m.
+Sunday in the 2200 block of Elkins Circle.

+Possession of controlled substance was reported at 8:44 p.m. at the intersection of East Veterans Memorial Boulevard and North Gray Street.

 Copperas Cove

-Assault was reported at 7:09 a.m.
-Tuesday in the 900 block of Tammy Drive.
+A welfare concern was reported at 12:53 a.m.
+Sunday in the 900 block of Holly Street.

-Criminal mischief was reported at 8:42 a.m.
-Tuesday in the 1700 block of A Cline Drive.
+Burglary of a vehicle was reported at 5:26 a.m.
+Sunday in the 2400 block of Phyllis Drive.

-Welfare concern was reported at 5:16 p.m.
-Tuesday in the 3200 block of Colorado Drive.
+Criminal mischief was reported at 5:21 p.m.
+Sunday at the intersection of West Anderson And Dillon Drive.

-Welfare concern was reported at 7:38 p.m.
-Tuesday in the 1000 block of Jonathan Lane.
+An arrest was made at 8 p.m.
+Sunday in the 200 block of Robert Griffin III Boulevard.

-Criminal trespass was reported at 7:46 p.m.
-Tuesday in the 1100 block of South 23rd Street.
+An Accident was reported at 8:27 p.m.
+Sunday in the 700 block of Margaret Lee Street.

-Burglary of a building was reported at 9:31 p.m.
-Tuesday in the 1400 block of West Business Highway 190.
+Possession of a dangerous drug was reported at 10:25 p.m.
+Sunday in the 400 block of Ridge Street.

 Harker Heights

+Driving while intoxicated was reported at 1:22 a.m.
+Sunday in the 200 block of West Veterans Memorial Boulevard.

-Theft was reported at 3 p.m.
-Tuesday in the 900 block of East Knights Way.
+An arrest was made at 2:48 Sunday in the 300 block of East Knights Way.

+An arrest was made at 7:42 p.m.
+Sunday in the 1100 block of South Amy Lane.

 Lampasas

-Suspicious activity was reported at 4:45 a.m.
-Tuesday in the 400 block of West 6th Street.
+Suspicious vehicle reported at 12:51 a.m.
+Sunday in the 900 block of West Third Street.

-Criminal mischief was reported at 8:03 a.m.
-Tuesday in the 100 block of North Summer Street.

-Suspicious person was reported at 8:40 a.m.
-Tuesday in the 2100 block of Teton Avenue.
+Suspicious activity reported at 8:04 a.m.
+Sunday in the 100 block of E.E.
+Ohnmeiss Drive.

-Disorderly conduct was reported at 10:13 a.m.
-Tuesday in the 500 block of South Willis Street.
+Reckless driver reported at 11:33 a.m.
+Sunday in the 200 block of South Western Avenue.

-Disturbance was reported at 10:17 a.m.
-Tuesday in the 100 block of West 2nd Street.
+Theft reported at 11:41 a.m.
+Sunday in the 900 block of East Third Street.

-Criminal trespass was reported at 12:43 p.m.
-Tuesday in the 900 block of North Key Avenue.

-Suspicious person was reported at 1:25 p.m.
-Tuesday in the 900 block of North Key Avenue.
+Domestic disturbance reported at 12:14 p.m.
+Sunday in the 200 block of West Avenue E

-Criminal was mischief reported at 1:33 p.m.
-Tuesday in the 700 block of South Key Avenue.
+An accident was reported at 5:07 p.m.
+Sunday in the 800 block of South Key Avenue.

-Fraud was reported at 2:09 p.m.
-Tuesday in the 200 block of Riverview Drive.
+Harassment reported at 5:19 p.m.
+Sunday in the 300 block of East 1st Street.

-Reckless driver was reported at 4:49 p.m.
-Tuesday on South US Highway 183.

-Criminal mischief was reported at 5:12 p.m.
-Tuesday in the 100 block of North Summer Street.
+Reckless driver reported at 6:13 p.m.
+Sunday in the 800 block of McLean Street.

-Reckless driver was reported at 6:15 p.m.
-Tuesday in the 400 block of West 4th Street.
+Suspicious vehicle reported at 10:37 Sunday p.m. in the 900 block of Casbeer Street.

-Structure fire was reported at 6:38 p.m.
-Tuesday in the 900 block of South Chestnut Street.
+Suspicious vehicle reported at 10:46 Sunday p.m. in the 100 block of E.E.
+Ohnmeiss Drive.

 (0) comments